calizarr/PyPipeline/README.md

 - Uses bowtie2-build with default parameters.

-##### 2. RUN2_Filter will take your FastQ files, 3p and 5p trim them and then separate the pairs and orphans. #####
+##### 2. RUN2_Filter_Trimmomatic will take your FastQ files, 3p and 5p trim them and then separate the pairs and orphans. #####

-  - 5pTrim uses a custom Perl script to remove the first 15 nucleotides.
-    * Option to turn off 5pTrim option if undesired.
-  - 3pTrim uses the fastq_quality_trimmer in the fastx_toolkit.
-  - RUN2_Filter_Trimmomatic.py does the same thing, but is much faster and multithreaded.
+  - RUN2_Filter_Trimmomatic.py cuts 5' end by length, trims 3' end by quality, and discards reads under 3' length, then it seperates the reads into pairs and orphans.

 ##### 3. RUN3_AlignToReferences will take your filtered FastQ read pairs and align them to the Bowtie2 indices/reference genome. #####